Is Managed WordPress Hosting Really Worth It?

 Setup

-WordPress is installed automatically with all the plugins the service plan uses.
+WordPress is automatically installed with whatever plugins are included in the service plan.
 This is especially helpful for setting up all the important plugins, special features such as WooCommerce, etc.

 Server and Speed

-All the settings from the operating system to the file system to server-side caching are preset and optimized, and WordPress is already installed.
-The server doesn’t have to run other types of websites or content management systems.
+All settings, from the operating system to the file system to server-side caching, are preset and optimized, and WordPress is already installed.
+The server doesn’t need to run other websites or content management systems.

 Server-side caching makes the site load much faster.
 A standard cache plugin has to load WordPress before it can deliver the cached page.
 Server-side caching lets the host serve the cached files before WordPress loads.
 This makes the site load faster and uses less bandwidth and server resources.

-Most include CDN (Content Delivery Network) to serve your website to the visitor using the server that’s geographically closest to them to help speed up the loading times.
+Most include a CDN (Content Delivery Network) to serve your website to visitors using the server that’s geographically closest to them, helping speed up loading times.

-When a server can be completely optimized for one system it will run faster, smoother, and more reliably.
-This results in more uptime for your website and faster loading speeds.
+When a server is fully optimized for a single system, it will run faster, smoother, and more reliably.
+This results in higher uptime for your website and faster load times.

 Clean Hosting Dashboard

 Dashboards for managed hosting can focus on WordPress.
-Most dashboards focus on a variety of options that must apply to various platforms.
+Most dashboards focus on a variety of options that must be applied across various platforms.
 This results in a cluttered dashboard with features you can’t use or don’t need.
-By focusing on WordPress, you can get information and see features that are specific to your website such as traffic statistics, performance issues, etc.
+By focusing on WordPress, you can find information and see features specific to your website, such as traffic statistics and performance issues.

 Maintenance